 - 1. The decision to participate or to continue to participate must be a joint effort between Hospital Administration and medical staff. - 2.
 Hospital Administration and the medical staff carefully re-evaluate the Regional Trauma Program. - 3.
-A joint decision is made (hospital administration and medical staff) that the hospital wishes to apply to participate, continue participation at the current recognized level, or change their level commensurate with their resource capabilities and the revised approved Hospital Trauma Center Standard (Appendix A). - 4.
-Application is provided by ADPH/OEMS&T, and returned documenting the hospital's desire to participate or to change level of participation.
-ADPH/OEMS&T must have an application on file for each hospital so the application must be filled out even if the hospital is going to participate at the same level. - 5.
-An on-site evaluation at each facility requesting a change in status is to be held to review the system design and function, and to evaluate the hospital based on the criteria for the requested level. - 6.
-The RTAC will review the application and on-site evaluation report to document compliance with requirements and provide a report and recommendation to the ADPH/OEMS&T, who will forward the report to the STAC. - 7 The STAC will make recommendations to the State Board of health regarding hospital participation as a Trauma Center in the system.
+A joint decision is made (hospital administration and medical staff) that the hospital wishes to apply to participate. - 4.
+Application is provided by ADPH/OEMS&T and returned, documenting the hospital's desire to participate. - 5.
+An on-site evaluation at each facility requesting a trauma center level is to be held to review the system design and function, and to evaluate the hospital based on the criteria for the requested trauma center level. - 6.
+The RTAC will review the application and on-site evaluation report to document compliance with requirements and provide a report and recommendation to the ADPH/OEMS&T, who will forward the report to the STAC. - 7.
+The STAC will make recommendations to the State Board of health regarding hospital participation as a Trauma Center in the system.
 If approved, the hospital will become part of the system by executing a contract with ADPH/OEMS&T documenting their willingness to actively participate in the system and maintain Trauma Center resources as per their chosen and evaluated level.